 A word about seam allowance and other details:

-For the entire pattern, sew with the edge of the presser foot against the edge of the fabric.
+For the entire pattern, sew with the edge of the presser foot against the edge of the fabric (about 3/8″).
 Use a straight stitch of moderate length to accommodate sewing thick layers of fabric.
 If using fleece, you may want to pick up a specialty machine needle for this purpose.
 Machine needles for fleece are designed with rounded tips to better sew fleece fabric.
 Use caution when sewing, as needles tend to break when sewing thick layers.
 To avoid needle breakage, sew slowly and firmly guide the fabric under the presser foot.

 Prepare the Soles: